-• A spouse's or civil partner's pension
+A spouse's or civil partner's pension

-A short-term pension, at an annual rate equal to your career average pay, is paid to your spouse (either from a same or opposite sex marriage) or civil partner for three months immediately following your death, no matter how long you have been a member of the LGPS.
+A short-term pension, at an annual rate equal to your career average pay, is paid to your spouse (either from a same or opposite sex marriage) or civil partner for three months immediately following your death.
 If there are eligible children (any of whom are in the care of your spouse or civil partner) this pension is paid for six months.